saltstack/salt/doc/topics/development/tests/index.rst

 If you need access to module or global level variables, please use a pytest fixture.
 The use of module and global variables can introduce mutable global objects and increases processing time because all globals are evaluated when collecting tests.
-For example, if all of your tests need access to a string variable:
+If there is a use case where you cannot use a fixture and you are using a type of string, integer, or tuple you can use global/module level variables.
+Any mutable types such as lists and dictionaries must use pytest fixtures.
+For an example, if all of your tests need access to a string variable:

 .. code-block:: python